 Potted Plants Or Raised Beds

 Potted plants are plants planted in containers that can be carried around the garden.
-Raised beds are whereby you raise the soil like 2 inches off the ground.
+Raised beds are whereby you raise the soil roughly two inches off the ground.

 What Smells Keep Animals Out Of Garden?

-Citrus smell can keep cats out of your garden.
+Citrus smells can keep cats out of your garden.
 Some animals hate the smell of ammonia, blood, pepper, and other spicy food.